 - Seven-inch touchscreen with Bluetooth and audio connectivity

-- A rearview camera
+- Rearview camera

-Unless otherwise noted, information relating to these featured vehicles comes from third-party sources, including manufacturer information.
+Unless otherwise noted, information related to these featured vehicles comes from third-party sources, including manufacturer information.
 Product and company names may be trademarks™ or registered® trademarks of third-party entities.
 Use of them does not imply any affiliation with or endorsement by these entities.